 Most participants spend 1 to 2 hours per week on the course.
 The talks average 45 minutes in length.
 Allow yourself time to do the readings, meditation practices and other assignments.
 It’s a good idea to schedule the time on your calendar as you would for a face-to-face class.

-4) Generosity Policy.
+Generosity Policy.
 We want to make the teachings available to all and will work with you to ensure your participation.
-Click on the Request a Discount link before clicking on the Register Now button, to receive a coupon code to use at checkout.
+Click on the Request a Discount link before clicking on Register Now, to receive a discount code to use at checkout.

 Centers and Groups, please register here.